-Spectacle Lake and surrounding park are located north of Victoria up on the Malahat range of southern Vancouver Island.
+Spectacle Lake on Vancouver Island is located north of Victoria up on the Malahat range.
 An easy 2 km hiking trail circles the lake, with wooden bridges crossing the creeks and marshy areas that flow into spectacle lake.

 The park is a great spot for swimming, canoeing, fishing or spending the day picnicking.
 The lake is cherished by many, as it offers the only eastern brook trout fishing on Vancouver Island.
 Small Mouth Bass have been introduced into this lake illegally and this has adversely affected the eastern brook trout fishery.